ihark/pinimatic/README.md

  + Delete & Edit Pins
  + Favorite / Follow pins
  + Follow users
- + Re-Pin Pins
+ + Re-Pining
  + Comment on pins

+## Current User Account Features
+ + User contact form for feedback & support
  + User profile pages with stats
+ + Support for multiple Social Connections
+ + Support for multiple Email Addresses with verification & primary setting

+## Current Admin Features
- + Local User Accounts & Social Connections
+ + Local User Accounts & Social Account Connections
- + User Manageable Social Connections
- + User Manageable Email Addresses
- + Registration Invitation Only Mode
+ + Invitation Only Mode for new registrations
- + Invitation Management
- + Admin Email Users Interface
+ + Block all new registrations even with valid inviations
+ + Send Bulk email to users via admin actions in user model
+ + Send Bulk invitations to a list of email addresses (specific to recpipiant)
+ + Generate Bulk invitation codes with specific number of uses
+ + Superusers have full controll over all users pins for easy admin.

 ## Roadmap
  + User Boards